devjuneja789/agentic-catalog/docs/failure-scenarios.md

 **How to trigger it for a demo, two ways:**

-- *Manual, via the admin panel (Phase 6):* set a product's stock to 0 while a checkout is about to run against it.
+- *Manual, via the admin panel:* set a product's stock to 0 while a checkout is about to run against it.
 The next checkout attempt gets `409 OUT_OF_STOCK` immediately.
 - *Automated, proving the race is actually handled:* set a product's stock